What is Forensic Accounting?

 i) The Cash T Method (The Source and Application of Funds Method)

 - The Cash T Method is usually utilized when an individual or company’s books and records do not clearly show their income leading to a suspicion that they may have omitted some of their earnings for a particular period.

 - The Source and Application Method measures money spent on lifestyle against money spent on assets and investments to check if any noticeable discrepancies exist.

-It is the aspect of measuring incoming vs expenditures that make these two methods often comparable.
+It is the aspect of measuring incoming vs expenditures that makes these two methods often comparable.

 ii) Net Worth Method

 Under this method, the total net worth of a person is calculated at the beginning and at the end of a stipulated period.
 The net worth is added with nondeductible living expenses which increases the net worth.
 If there is a difference between what they have reported against the net worth calculated, a forensic accountant can begin an investigation to try and ascertain the reason for this discrepancy.

 iii) Bank Deposit Method

 Bank deposits are checked against total expenses during a given year.
 They calculate the net deposits utilizing a specific formula, and the difference between accounts, transfers, and redeposited cheques are subtracted from the total deposits.
 To calculate the total receipts, the total cash expenditures are added to these net deposits.
 To reach what the total funds from ‘unknown sources’ are, the number of receipts is compared to the funds from known sources.

 If these figures end up having a significant discrepancy, a forensic accountant may then delve into the origins of the unknown sources and can call anyone of relevance to the investigation to be interviewed.
 They will also trace and track information to help find out what the exact “unknown” amounts are.